bootdotdev/blog/content/computer-science/highest-paying-computer-science-jobs.md

 ---
-title: "The Highest-Paying Computer Science Jobs of 2021"
+title: "The Highest-Paying Computer Science Jobs"
 author: Lane Wagner
 date: "2020-12-09"
 categories:
   - "computer-science"
   - "jobs"
+images:
+  - /img/man-at-computer-with-wallet.jpeg
 ---

 There are many jobs within the software industry, and most of them are easier to land, or are higher-paying once you land them, if you have a solid grasp of computer science fundamentals.
 You don't need a degree from an accredited university in 90% of cases, but you do need to learn the material, whether it be online, on the job, or in a formal setting.
 Let's explore the most common computer science job titles and their associated compensation, details, and duties.